colleowino/colleowino/README.md

 I'm a Freelance Software Engineer mostly working on frontend stuff(Angular/Vue).
 Used to detest javascript but ES6 changed that and now I'm its biggest fan.
 But also dabble in Python sometimes.
 I'm an arm chair psychologist, always interested in a discussion about how our minds work.

-- 🔭 I’m currently accpeting front-end dev projects,
+- 🔭 I’m currently accepting front-end dev projects,

 <p>
   <h4>Coding Challenge Profiles if you are into that sort of thing</h4>